myselfAbdullah007/TabCleanser/icons/README.md

 # Extension Icons

-This directory should contain the following icon files for the Tab Cleanser extension:
+This directory contains the following icon files for the Tab Cleanser extension:

 ## Required Icon Sizes